-This bubbling pot of creativity, intellect and individuality is one of Britain’s favourite cities, defined by the iconic image of Brighton Pier, the eclectic maze of ‘The Lanes’, colourful beach chairs, icecream and the aromatic overtones of freshly fried fish ‘n’ chips.
+Located just under an hour from London by fast train, this bubbling pot of creativity, intellect and individuality is one of Britain’s most popular holiday destinations.
+The city is defined by the iconic image of Brighton Pier, the eclectic maze of ‘The Lanes’, colourful beach chairs, icecream and the aromatic overtones of freshly fried fish ‘n’ chips.

 Here’s a city guide to the top things to do in Brighton.

 There are plenty of cultural things to do in Brighton; it’s what gives the city its famous edge.
 Its history of creativity and individualism are stitched into the fabric of life and are a vital part of its social and economic mainstays.
 The huge underground arts, music and performance scene not only accepts ‘different’, it positively celebrates it — and you don’t have to go far to find it, with a street performer on just about every corner.

 There’s a quirky gallery tucked into every available corner, along with some more mainstream ones like the Hove Museum and Art Gallery (a magnificent collection of regional arts and crafts); the Phoenix Gallery (an excellent contemporary artist-run space); and Booth Museum of Natural History (if you’re into birds, bones and butterflies, welcome to Nirvana).

 From pop-up food vans and vegan hipster joints to famous fish and chips and celebrity chefs, the good news is you are never going hungry in Brighton.

 For the best of British afternoon teas, the fabulous Mock Turtle is a local hangout of students, creative types and the odd cross-dresser.